bluefoxbandido/bluefoxblog/README.md

     above the source files on github.
 On a terminal, navigate to an empty folder where you will keep the files.
 Run "git clone (paste link here)" and press enter.

     Afterwards, navigate into the project folder.
-Run npm start from the terminal.
+Run npm install, and then npm start from the terminal.
 The application should open in a new window.
 If not, navigate to localhost:8080 in a web browser.